Apple's AR/VR headset rumoured to feature Memoji and SharePlay

-Apple’s often-rumoured AR/VR headset could feature ‘FaceTime,’ ‘Memoji’ and ‘SharePlay,’ according to a new report from Bloomberg’s Mark Gurman.
+Apple’s often-rumoured AR/VR headset could feature ‘FaceTime,’ ‘Memoji,’ and ‘SharePlay,’ according to a new report from Bloomberg’s Mark Gurman.

 In the past, Gurman has said that Apple’s mixed-reality headset — which reportedly runs on a new operating system called ‘rOS’ — will focus on media consumption, communication and gaming.